 Whether your child is returning to school or going to school for the first time, there is an awful lot to remember to buy.
-Having three girls of my own, I thought I would put together a checklist to make the process a little less daunting and stressful.
+So, having three girls of my own, I thought I would put together The Essential Back To School Checklist to make the process a little less daunting and stressful.

-I would recommend before heading out to the shops you pop on to your child’s school website and check the uniform policy this will give you indications of the school uniform requirements – Colour, whether or not they need to be in the uniform with schools logo on and some schools require the children to wear blazers and/or ties.
+Before heading out to the shops, I would recommend that you pop on to your child's school website and check the uniform policy.
+This will give you indications of the school uniform requirements - Colour, whether or not they need to be in the uniform with the schools logo on, and some schools require the children to wear blazers and/or ties.
 If your child does need to wear the logoed uniform, it will also give you the relevant information on a local stockist.

-The best possible tip I could give to any mum whose little one is heading to school for the first time would be to buy the non-iron school uniform!
-Yes, you heard me right there is such a thing!
-One less thing to worry about when getting the school things ready on a Sunday evening. ( why can’t all clothes be like that )
+The best tip I could give to any mum whose little one is heading to school for the first time would be to buy the non-iron school uniform!
+Yes, you heard me right.
+There is such a thing!
+One less thing to worry about when getting the school things ready on a Sunday evening. ( why can't all clothes be like that )

-The earlier, the better, school shoe shopping is awful .. and if you’ve not had this pleasure yet your in for a treat!
-I always go for the shops opening I find it to be quieter and a lot less stressful!
+The earlier, the better.
+School shoe shopping is awful .. and if you've not had this pleasure yet, you're in for a treat!
+I always go to the shops opening.
+I find it to be quieter and a lot less stressful!

-x2 trousers an x1 pair of shorts for in the warmer weather, September can still be reasonably warm.
+x2 pairs of trousers and x1 pair of shorts for September can still be reasonably warm in the warmer weather.

-x2 pinafores or skirt depending on your child’s preference.
+x2 pinafores or skirts depending on your child's preference.
 Pinafores are great for helping keep those white polos white, and skirts are a bit easier for littlies to put on.

-Tights – The best tights that I have found are by far Next they’re lovely and thick you can buy a pack of 5 for £14- £17 I buy these in September, and they last my daughters have all outgrown them before they ware out!
+Tights - The best tights that I have found are by far.
+Next, they're lovely and thick you can buy a pack of 5 for £14- £17.
+I buy these in September, and they last.
+My daughters have all outgrown them before they wear out!

 Polo shirts I recommend getting a couple with the school logo and a couple of pain.
 Personally, I like my girls to have a clean blouse polo every day.
-I work full time, and I find this easier than having to worry about washing clothes and making sure they’re dry for the following morning.
+I work full time, and I find this easier than worrying about washing clothes and making sure they're dry for the following morning.

-I would highly recommend a proper shoe with a thick sole and not the slip on ballerina pump style, I have found these don’t last as long and are not that great they slip off little feet easily when running.
-Shoes for boys look for ones that resemble trainers and are very robust after all boys will be boys!
+I would highly recommend a proper shoe with a thick sole and not the slip-on ballerina pump style.
+I have found these don't last as long and are not that great.
+Also, they slip off little feet easily when running.
+Shoes for boys look for ones that resemble trainers and are very robust.
+After all, boys will be boys!

 Those little growing footsies need proper support.